EQEmu/eqemu-docs-v2/docs/server/installation/ground-up-windows-install.md

 !!! info
       This package is required by Visual Studio to compile c/c++ code and by CMake to determine available compiler options.
 It will also cause CMake file generation to fail, if not enabled

-If you selected Visual Studio 2017 Community Edition, you will need to update to the most current version.

-!!! info
-      This requirement is not needed for Visual Studio 2019 installations..but, it is a good idea to have the most up-to-date compiler features

 ### Install Perl